kerel-fs/ogn-privacy-filter/README.md

 The script listens for incoming connections by ogn-decode and connects to an APRS-Server (aprs-pool.glidernet.org).
+Every hour it fetches the DDB to update the local whitelist.

 Received packets from the station are only forwared if the NoTrack-Flag in the DDB is _not_ set ('Opt-In') or if they